 When American soldiers first encountered espresso, some of them found it too strong and they would cut espresso shots with hot water.
 This gave birth to Caffe Americano or American coffee.

-For espresso lovers, Americano is fresher than Starbucks brewed coffee.
+For black coffee and espresso lovers, Americano is fresher than Starbucks brewed coffee.
 Starbucks Americano is way smoother and tastes much better than their brewed coffee.

 The secret menu undertow coffee is a short cup of cold milk with espresso poured over the top on the back of a cold spoon so that the espresso floats delicately on the milk.